nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

           valueConversion: "STORAGE_PATH_AUTOMATIC_READ"
 ```

 The significant section is the item in the `providers` array.
 It says we're creating a RemoteScriptNodeStep named HelloBash.
-A RemoteScriptNodeStep means the script will run on the remote nodes, as opposed to a WorkflowNodeStep, which runs on the QW Control server itself and receives the nodes as parameters.
+A RemoteScriptNodeStep means the script will run on the remote nodes, as opposed to a WorkflowNodeStep, which runs on the Rundeck server itself and receives the nodes as parameters.

 #### Script invocation